MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/cloud-deployment-overview.md

 Microsoft assumes that all customers will follow a lifecycle similar to the following for all cloud deployments, and therefore need different environment topologies at each phase.

 - Evaluate
-- Develop customizations, if needed
+- Develop customizations, if needed.
 - Curate a "golden configuration" environment that contains only module configurations without master or transactional data.
 This is to be the baseline for your data migration testing and eventual go live.
-- Install and test customizations and partner solutions on a tier-1 sandbox (Development or test environment)
+- Install and test customizations and partner solutions on a tier-1 sandbox (Development or test environment).
-- Test customizations, partner solutions and data configuration on a tier-2 sandbox environment
+- Test customizations, partner solutions and data configuration on a tier-2 sandbox environment.
-- Deploy customizations and data configurations to a production environment with high availability
+- Deploy customizations and data configurations to a production environment with high availability.

 At some phases of a project, you may have all of the environments live at once.
 For more information, about the default licenses and tiers that are available, see the [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).

-You may hear the terms Cloud hosted or Microsoft subscriptions.
+You may notice the terms cloud hosted or Microsoft subscriptions.
 A *cloud hosted subscription* means that the customer or partner brings their own Azure subscription and deploys Finance and Operations apps to it, for evaluation and development purposes only.
 The customer or partner pays for the resources deployed to their Azure subscription based on the Azure price list.
-A *Microsoft subscription* means that the customer purchases Finance and Operations licenses which will then allow them to deploy environments to an Azure subscription which is managed by Microsoft, therefore, the customer has no separate Azure billing.
+A *Microsoft subscription* means that the customer purchases Finance and Operations licenses, which will then allow them to deploy environments to an Azure subscription which is managed by Microsoft, therefore, the customer has no separate Azure billing.

 With each Enterprise offer, three environments are included by default:
 - One Tier 1 sandbox which can be used for demo, building, golden configuration or development.
 - One Tier 2 sandbox (multi-box environment) for user acceptance testing (UAT).
-- One production environment with High Availability (HA).
+- One production environment with high availability (HA).

 Additional environments may be purchased as add-ons.
 For information about licensing and what is included in Microsoft Dynamics 365, see the [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544&clcid=0x409).